 “The Peaky Blinders story and the music we use are twins, born at the same time.
 It would be difficult to imagine most of the pivotal moments without the soundtrack.”Steven Knight, Creator

 As if that weren’t enough, this past September saw a music festival crop up as another means of hyping the new season: The Legitimate Peaky Blinders Festival.
 A lineup of artists whose music was played in the television series was (flat)capped off with secret special guest Liam Gallagher of Oasis fame (or rather, notoriety).
-Fans dressed up in their best tweeds and three-piecers to attend the festival in none other than Birmingham.
+Fans dressed up in their best tweeds and three-piecers to attend the festival in none other than Birmingham, the home of the historic gang both in real life and in the series.

 “You just know when a song is ‘Peaky’.
 The artists are outsiders.
 They have resisted the tyranny of the mainstream, shall we say?”Cillian Murphy

-I’m not sure what this tells us about how people in the United Kingdom and beyond have adopted the Peaky Blinders as part of popular culture today.
-But I sure am glad that a real-life history has been reanimated and acknowledged with such vigor through artistic interpretation, and aided by a killer soundtrack.
+I’m not sure what this tells us about how people in the United Kingdom and beyond have adopted the historic Peaky Blinders as part of popular culture today.
+Perhaps it’s a sort of touchstone of working class British culture, and a recognizable one at that, given the show’s popularity.
+Either way, I sure am glad that a real-life history has been reanimated and acknowledged with such vigor through artistic interpretation, and aided by a killer soundtrack.
 Yes, the Peaky Blinders were a real gang, and a terrifying one at that.
 Yet the television series and its corresponding music has put the story on the radar in a strangely favourable way – by order of the Peaky Blinders.